GeisielMelo/Accounting-app/README.md

 Accounting-app is a prototype of a front-end interface with basic styles for a fictional accounting application, where a client can manage their bills and perform other tasks.
 The main objective here is to build a multifunctional interface without refreshing the application on every click.

 > **Note**: This is just a frontend interface.
-You can simulate authentication by checking the 'DEBUG' checkbx.
+You can simulate authentication by checking the 'DEBUG' checkbox.

 ## Deploy